craig-willis/icasa/README.md

 ## Measured Data

-ICASA supports measured data through summary (recorded once for a treatment) and time series (measured at specific intervals throughout an experiment).
-Variables are grouped based on specific categories and include attributes variable name, code, definition, units, and types.
+ICASA supports measured data through summary (recorded once for a treatment) and time series (measured at specific intervals throughout an experiment) variables.
+Variables are grouped based on specific categories and have attributes variable name, code, definition, units, and types.

 In ICASA, summary data variables are divided into five categories: development, growth, water balance, soils, and environment.
 Overall, there are approximately 165 summary variables.
 Time series variables are divided into thirteen cagegories: plant growth, plant nitrogen, plant phosphorous, plant water balance, soil layers, soil nitrogen, soil organic matter, soil phosporous, surface litter, soil plant atmossphere, management, floodwater and pest population effects.

 Of course, there can certainly be other types of measured data.
-While ICASA assumes daily measurements, the time series granularity can be different.
+While ICASA assumes daily measurements, the time series granularity can be different for other applications.
 Also, while ICASA assumes crop-level measurements, this is not necessarily a requirement.

 A  different approach is taken for the Measured_Data sheet.
 A simple OWL ontology was manually created to describe the top-level concepts of [variables and units](variables-units.owl).
 This will likely be replaced by another standard ontology or model, once a suitable candidate is found.